-Use of portable devices or media
+Use of Portable Devices or Media

 - 43. Procedures must be in place for the management of removable media in order to ensure that they are appropriately protected from unauthorised access. - 44.
 Portable devices, or media storage locations, should be encrypted where possible, and/or password protected. - 45.
-The passphrase of any encrypted portable device must not be stored with the device.

-46. Personal data must not be transferred by removable media.
+The passphrase of any encrypted portable device must not be stored with the device. - 46.
+Personal data must not be transferred by removable media.

-Exchange of Information and use of Email
+Exchange of Information and Use of Email

-- 47. Controls must be implemented to ensure that electronic messaging is suitably protected. - 48.
-Email must be appropriately protected from unauthorised use and access. - 49.
+- 47. Staff must implement controls to ensure that their electronic messaging accounts are suitably protected. - 1.
+Staff must ensure their email accounts are appropriately protected from unauthorised use and access. - 2.
 Email must only be used to transfer Information Assets where the recipient is trusted, and appropriate safeguards have been taken.
-Information Asset files should be password protected or shared using encrypted links where the personal data or confidential information is sensitive. - 50.
-Where feasible, Information Assets will be shared using encrypted links (from our internal corporate file solution) to ensure that the data is encrypted in transit.
+Information Asset files should be password protected or shared using encrypted links where the personal data or confidential information is sensitive. - 3.
+Where feasible, Information Assets will be shared using encrypted links (from a University-managed file solution) to ensure that the data is encrypted in transit.
 Only individually authorised users are able to do this, and they have enhanced authentication measures imposed.